 Navigate back to any of the reporting dashboards.
 In this case, I chose to look at Acquisition channels.
 I add in my recently created segment and can now compare my total user base with my frequent customers.

 When you begin comparing segments, you may see some interesting trends emerge.
 For instance, the chart above shows that my frequent customers come more from Referrals than any other acquisition channel.

 By diving into this data in detail, I can see what makes my frequent customers different than my average customer.
 Frequent customers may come to landing pages more than my homepage, signaling that my homepage might need adjustments to increase engagement.
 Or, I may see that my frequent customers are overwhelmingly older and viewing my site on desktop devices, which could signal either that my product appeals only to older buyers, or that my website is dated and needs to be refreshed.

 This is the real benefit of frequency and recency data in Google Analytics.
 By segmenting your audience into groups that engage with your site in different ways, you can derive deep insights about what engages users and drives conversions on your website.

 Quick Recap: Frequency and Recency

 A key piece of behavioral data on your Google Analytics dashboard is the frequency and recency of visitors on your website.
 Frequency shows how often the same individual visits your site in a given time period.
 Recency tells you how long it’s been since your visitors last came to your site.
-By segmenting and analyzing this data, you can better understand what type of visitor is converting on your site, how long it takes for them to convert, and how these insights should influence your digital strategy moving forward.
+By segmenting and analyzing this data, you can better understand what type of visitor is converting on your site, how long it takes for them to convert, and how your digital strategy can leverage these insights to capitalize on website visitor behaviors moving forward.

-Want more Google Analytics tips?
+Interested in more of our Google Analytics tips?
 Check out Google Analytics Made Easy: New Visitors vs. Returning Visitors.